Products

 ABI-2280 has a potent dual anti-proliferative and anti-viral mechanism of action and works by directly inhibiting human intracellular DNA polymerases used by all HPV types for viral replication.
 Inhibition of HPV-infected cell proliferation induces apoptosis of productively infected cells while sparing quiescent, HPV-uninfected normal cells.

-ABI-2280 is being developed globally for two indications: persistent high-risk HPV infection and CIN 2,3.
-We have completed a Phase 1 clinical study to evaluate the safety, tolerability and pharmacokinetics of
+ABI-2280 is being developed globally for two indications: high-risk cervical HPV infection and CIN 2,3.
+We have completed a Phase 1 clinical study to evaluate the safety, tolerability and pharmacokinetics of ABI-2280 in healthy volunteers.
+We have also completed a randomized, double-blind, placebo-controlled Phase 1b/2 study of ABI-2280 in women with persistent high-risk HPV infection and have an ongoing open-label Phase 1b/2 study in CIN 2,3 patients.